Dollar prices steady in Baghdad, climb in Erbil markets - Shafaq News

 Shafaq News – Baghdad/ Erbil

-On Saturday, the exchange rate of the US dollar against the Iraqi dinar remained stable in Baghdad but rose in Erbil.
+On Tuesday, the exchange rates of the US dollar against the Iraqi dinar remained stable in Baghdad while increasing in Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rate held firm at the opening of Baghdad's central Al-Kifah and Al-Harithiya stock exchanges, settling at 139,850 dinars per 100 dollars.
+According to a survey by Shafaq News Agency, the dollar's rate held firm at the opening of Baghdad's central Al-Kifah and Al-Harithiya stock exchanges, settling at 140,500 dinars per 100 dollars, the same rate as recorded on Wednesday.